as9934/Clip-Searcher/README.md

 During a recent clip search I noticed that much of this process is highly repetitve: read article then input headline, url, publication date and summary into spreadsheet.
 My experience with programming has taught me that highly repetitive tasks are usually the easiest to automate, so I set off trying to do just that.

 To address that issue I decided to create a "knowledge graph" of names.
 In laymans terms this simply means I wanted to created a diagram which showed the relationships between different people.
-My operating assumptions were:
+My operating assumption was:
 <ul>
     <li>That if a person, or its coreferent, showed up in the same sentence with an organization or another person in the same sentence in the same news article, there was a very good chance that they were related in some way</li>
 </ul>